Automatic-Ingest-Digital-Archives/SCALA/RODA/AIP Interpretation Manual/README.md

 ### Digital signature validation

-Checked if digital signatures were valid and/or stripped them.
+Checks if digital signatures were valid and/or strips them.

 Agents involved: DigitalSignaturePlugin, user starting ingest process.